lewool/toupee/README.md

 wheelAnalysis\
 ```

 The source code that processes and analyzes data is organized in [packages](https://uk.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) within `+toupee\`.
-As for the other folders, `archive\` contains old source code and examples, `docs\` contains files that detail meta-information about this repository, `examples\` contains files that show usage examples of the source code, `tests\` contains unit and integration tests for the source code, and `wheelAnalysis\` is a submodule of the [wheelAnalysis github repository](https://github.com/cortex-lab/wheelAnalysis).
+As for the other folders, `archive\` contains old source code and examples, `docs\` contains files that detail meta-information about this repository, `examples\` contains files that show usage examples of the source code, and `tests\` contains unit and integration tests for the source code.

-Each directory in this repository contains its own README file summarizing that directory's purpose and contents.
+Each subdirectory in this repository contains its own `readme` file summarizing that directory's purpose and contents.

 ## Getting started